 Consequently, the transport of the jet engines from the country of ownership to Casablanca and back from Casablanca to the country of ownership shall be the responsibility of Greece.
 The Casablanca repair shop shall take delivery of the engines on arrival.

-The Greek Government shall, through a qualified representative, take delivery of its jet engines at Casablanca after their overhaul.
+After overhaul, the Greek Government shall, through a qualified representative, take delivery of its jet engines at Casablanca.